rhomobile/rhomobile-docs/docs/en/edge/guide/apiusage.md

 * [Reboot](../../2.2.0/rhoelements/reboot)

 ### RhoElements 2.2 APIs
-The 2.2 RhoElement APIS are only supported on Zebra WebKit.
-This WebKit is still available on Windows Mobile/CE and Android platforms, however on Android the default WebKit that is used is the stock Android WebKit.
+The 2.2 RhoElement APIs are supported on Zebra WebKit only.
+This WebKit is still available on Windows Mobile/CE and some Android platforms, but the default for 5.2 is the stock Android WebKit.

 ### Rhodes 2.2 APIs
-2.2 Rhodes APIs that were not replaced by an equivalent RhoMobile 5.0 API (ex: Camera) are supported on all platforms that were supported previously.
+2.2 Rhodes APIs that were not replaced by an equivalent RhoMobile 5.2 API (ex: Camera) are supported on all platforms that were supported previously.
 Ruby APIs will behave exactly as they did before.
-Note that some of the Rhodes 2.2 APIs provided JavaScript support  but used a different version of the RhoMobile JavaScript API library: `rho_javascript_api.js`
+Note that some of the Rhodes 2.2 APIs provided JavaScript support, but used a different version of the RhoMobile JavaScript API library: `rho_javascript_api.js`.

-To generate this file you must enable JavaScript by putting `rho-javascript` into extensions in your build.yml.
+To generate this file, you must enable JavaScript by including `rho-javascript` in the extensions section of your `build.yml` file.

 	:::yaml
 	extensions: ["rho-javascript"]

-And then to use the JavaScript API, add the `public/js/rho_javascript_api.js` file -- created at build time as part of the application package -- to the .html, .erb, or .js file calling the JavaScript method.
-This file can coexist with RhoMobile 5.0 JavaScript API file: `rhoapi-modules.js` however it has been altered from the version that was built using 2.2.
-You must re-generate the `rho_javascript_api.js` file to properly coexist.
+To use the JavaScript API, add the `public/js/rho_javascript_api.js` file -- created at buildtime as part of the application package -- to the .html, .erb, or .js file that you're using to call the JavaScript method.
+This file can coexist with RhoMobile 5.2 the JavaScript API file `rhoapi-modules.js`.
+However, it has been altered from the version that was built using 2.2.
+You must re-generate the `rho_javascript_api.js` file to allow it to properly coexist with other files of your 5.2 app.

 ### JavaScript ORM
-If you are going to be using the JS ORM API, you'll also need to include this line in any files that will be using it:
+If you're using the JavaScript ORM API, include this line in any files that will be calling it:

 	:::html
 	<script type="text/javascript" charset="utf-8" src="/public/api/rhoapi-modules-ORM.js"></script>

-## Backwards Compatibility Notes
+## Backward Compatibility Notes

 ### RhoElements Meta Tags
-RhoElement specific Meta tags should still function in a RhoMobile 5.0 application that has
+Meta tags that are specific to RhoElements should continue to function in a RhoMobile 5.2 application, as long as its `build.yml` contains the following:

 	:::yaml
 	app_type: 'rhoelements'
 	capabilities: 'motorola_browser'

-in its `build.yml` however the use of Meta tags is a deprecated feature and will not be supported in future versions of RhoMobile.
+However, the use of Meta tags is a deprecated feature and will not be supported in future versions of RhoMobile.
 It is recommended that all Meta tags be converted to use the associated JavaScript capability using the new common API classes.

+Deprecated format:
 	:::html
 	<META HTTP-Equiv="scanner" Content="Enable">